 LabWorks is a developmental platform and intended to be process-oriented.
 There may be an opportunity for an Open Rehearsal (for purposes of project feedback), but participation in the LabWorks program does not guarantee presentation in a future New Victory season.
-The New Victory is not a theatrical producer and does not produce work.

 Do you accept applications from individual artists or companies?

 Can I apply if I am under the age of 18?